An Immersed Interface Method for Discrete Surfaces

-This study concerns the flow of a viscous, incompressible Newtonian fluid interacting with an infinitesimally thin immersed boundary.
-The computational domain is $\Omega$, and $\x \in \Omega$ indicates fixed physical coordinates.
-We consider the case in which $\Omega$ is divided into an exterior region $\Omega^+ = \Omega^+_t$ and an interior region $\Omega^- = \Omega^-_t$, each parameterized by time $t$.
-We require that $\Omega = \overline{\Omega^+_t} \cup \overline{\Omega^-_t}$, so that the interface is $\Gamma_t = \overline{\Omega^+_t} \cap \overline{\Omega^-_t}$.
-Here, we consider only cases in which the interface is stationary or moves in a prescribed manner.
-We describe the motion of the interface through reference coordinates $\s \in \Gamma_0$ attached to the interface at time $t=0$.
-To simplify the numerical treatment of this problem, we use a penalty method that allows for small deviations between the prescribed position of the interface and its actual physical configuration.
-The prescribed physical position of material point $\s$ at time $t$ is $\Y(\s,t)$, which has velocity $\vec{W}=\partial\Y(\s,t)/\partial t$, and the actual physical position of material point $\s$ at time $t$ is $\X(\s,t)$, which has velocity $\U(\s,t) = \partial\X(\s,t)/\partial t$.
-Because there will generally be a discrepancy between the prescribed and actual configurations of the boundary, we use the actual configuration, which is determined by the computed motion map $\X : \Gamma_0 \times t \mapsto \Omega$, to determine the location where jump conditions are imposed and where the interface velocity is evaluated, see Fig.~\ref{fig:Lag_Eul_schematic}.
 The interface can also be described using curvilinear coordinates, say $(\iota,\nu)$, so that $\s=\s(\iota,\nu)$ and $\X = \X(\s(\iota,\nu),t)$.
 The present numerical method does not use a global curvilinear coordinate system.
 The finite element discretization of the interface geometry implicitly defines a local curvilinear coordinate system (i.e., in terms of the coordinates of the reference elements), but because this is a mesh-dependent coordinate system, we describe the interface geometry using reference coordinates attached to the interface.
 This approach leads to mesh-independent parameters and can be readily implemented within an isoparametric finite element formulation.

-We consider the case in which both the mass density $\rho$ and dynamic viscosity $\mu$ of the fluid are uniform across $\Omega$.
-The effect of the immersed boundary appears as a singular force distribution in the equation of momentum balance.
-In this case, the governing equations are